Magyartanulas/magyartanulas.github.io/verb_intro.md

 ---

-`Van` is the verb for existence.
+`Van` is the verb for existence, similar to `to be` in English.
 Naturally, it is an irregular verb, but one of the most important as well.

 ### Conjugation